markanderson0/music-app-angularjs/README.md

   4. Select the particular show from which their video was recorded from the shows drop down list.
   5. Select the songs that the artist played in the video from the songs drop down list.
   6. Press the upload button to review the details for the upload and click the terms and conditions check box to upload the video.
-- Once the artist name and show year have been entered and api call is made to get the list of shows, then once a show is selected, another api call is made to get the songs played during that show.
+- Once the artist name and show year have been entered an api call is made to get the list of shows, then once a show is selected, another api call is made to get the songs played during that show.
 - On the My Uploads tab a user can view the videos that they have previously uploaded and select to delete the video or add time cue points to each song in the video to allow users to skip to the specific point in the video that the particular song starts.

 **Note**: All data for by My Uploads is stored locally.
 The delete video and cue points arent currently functional and are only for show.
 Data for uploading a video is loaded from the setlist.fm API.